 He draws his musical inspiration from rock bands, symphony orchestras, modern a cappella, and anything else that crosses his path.
 His mountain dulcimer repertoire ranges from Gilbert & Sullivan to Sousa, African to Andrews Sisters, bossa nova to bluegrass, and especially all over the rock & roll spectrum.

 On acoustic and electric dulcimer, his music videos have garnered over 550,000 views and been watched in more than 190 countries.
-He has performed or taught at a variety of festivals and other venues around the northeast United States. and as far away as Kentucky, Minnesota, and Louisiana (with Colorado and California coming in 2020).
+He has performed or taught at a variety of festivals and other venues around the northeast United States. and as far away as Kentucky, Minnesota, and Louisiana (with Colorado, Mississippi, and California coming in 2020).

 Sam also is chair of the Nutmeg Dulcimer Festival, which is held in Milford, Connecticut, USA, every October.